 Rangers v Hibs: TV channel; kick-off time; team news; form guide; odds

-Hibs take on Rangers in the final of the SWPL Cup at Tynecastle Park on Sunday.
+Hibs restart their cinch Premiership campaign away to Rangers at Ibrox on Thursday.
 Here is all you need to know:

 Match details